Stripe, Inc.: History

+Technology company

 Payment processing

 Stripe provides application programming interfaces that web developers can use to integrate payment processing into their websites and mobile applications.
 The company introduced Stripe Connect in 2012, a multiparty payments solution that lets software developers embed payments natively into their products.

-In April 2018, the company released antifraud tools, branded "Radar", that block fraudulent transactions.

-In 2018, the company expanded its services to include a billing product for online businesses, allowing businesses to manage subscription recurring revenue and invoicing.
+In April 2018, Stripe released antifraud tools, branded "Radar", that block fraudulent transactions.
+The same year, it expanded its services to include a billing product for online businesses, allowing businesses to manage subscription recurring revenue and invoicing.

-On June 11, 2019, Stripe's point-of-sale service, called Terminal, was made available to U.S. users.
+Stripe's point-of-sale service called Terminal was made available to US users on 11 June 2019.
 Terminal had previously been invitation-only.
-Terminal is currently available in Canada, France, Germany, Ireland, the Netherlands, Singapore, and the United Kingdom.
+Terminal is currently available in Australia, Canada, France, Germany, Ireland, the Netherlands, New Zealand, Singapore, and the United Kingdom.
 The service offers physical credit-card readers designed to work with Stripe.

-On September 5, 2019, Stripe launched a merchant cash-advance scheme called Stripe Capital.
+On 5 September 2019, Stripe launched a merchant cash-advance scheme called Stripe Capital.
 The scheme allows Stripe merchants to request an advance on future payments they expect to process through their Stripe merchant account.

 In June 2021, the company launched Stripe Tax, which lets businesses automatically calculate and collect sales tax, VAT, and GST in over 30 countries and all US states.

-In May 2021, Stripe introduced Payment Links, a no-code product allowing businesses to create a link to a checkout page and begin accepting payments on social platforms or direct channels.
+In May that year, Stripe introduced Payment Links, a no-code product allowing businesses to create a link to a checkout page and begin accepting payments on social platforms or direct channels.

 In January 2022, Stripe agreed to acquire Terminal manufacturing partner BBPOS, allowing the company to bring the hardware development of Terminal readers in-house.
-In February, Stripe was announced as Apple’s first partner on in-person Tap to Pay, which enables businesses to accept contactless payments using an iPhone and a partner-enabled iOS app.

-In May 2022, Stripe announced Data Pipeline, a tool for Stripe users who store data with Amazon Redshift or Snowflake Data Cloud.
+In February, it was announced as Apple's first partner on in-person Tap to Pay, which enables businesses to accept contactless payments using an iPhone and a partner-enabled iOS app.
+In May, Stripe announced Data Pipeline, a tool for Stripe users who store data with Amazon Redshift or Snowflake Data Cloud.
 Data Pipeline syncs Stripe data and reports with Amazon Redshift or Snowflake Data Cloud, where they can be queried in combination with other business information.
-That month, the company also introduced Stripe Financial Connections, enabling businesses to establish direct connections with their customers’ bank accounts to verify accounts for payments and payouts, check balances to reduce payment failures, and cut fraud by confirming bank account ownership.
+That month, the company also introduced Stripe Financial Connections, enabling businesses to establish direct connections with their customers’ bank accounts to verify accounts for payments and pay-outs, check balances to reduce payment failures, and cut fraud by confirming bank account ownership.
+In September 2023, Stripe announced that its optimized checkout suite allowed businesses to offer their customers more than 100 payment methods.

+In May 2025, Stripe announced a new AI foundational model for payments, and introduced stable-coin powered accounts.

 Corporate finance

-On February 24, 2016, the company launched the Atlas platform to help startups register as U.S. corporations.
-The platform originally launched as invitation-only.
-In March 2016, Cuba was added to the list of countries covered under the program.
-Companies registered using Atlas can be Delaware-based C corporations, or, as of April 30, 2018, limited liability companies.

-In July 2018, Stripe the company introduced Stripe Issuing, a product that allows online businesses and platforms to create their own physical and digital credit and debit cards.
+In July 2018, Stripe introduced Stripe Issuing, a product that allows online businesses and platforms to create their own physical and digital credit and debit cards.